medusajs/medusa/docs/content/how-to/deploying-admin-on-netlify.md

 ### 3. Netlify setup

-In order for us to deploy to Netlify, we need to create a new site, link the admin repository to the site and configure environment variables.
+In order to deploy on Netlify, you need to create a new site, link the admin repository to the site and configure environment variables.

-We will make use of the Netlify CLI to achieve this.
+The Netlify CLI is used to achieve this.

 #### Create a new site